ntblab/neuropipe-support/doc/tutorial/tutorial.rst

-setting up your NeuroPipe project
+Setting up your NeuroPipe project
 =================================

 1. run *neuropipe/np ppa-hunt*

-creating a subject
+Creating a subject
 ==================

 1. cd to that ppa-hunt directory